 Hal is the author of the book "The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM)"

-The book is life changing and I recommend you read go beyond this article and read it in its entirety when you have the time BUT this post will give you about 95% of the core information from the book.
+The book is life changing, and I recommend you go beyond this article and read it in its entirety when you have the time, BUT this post will give you a quick overview of the key takeaways from the book.

-After reading/watching (and subscribing to my channel on YouTube), IMMEDIATELY craft out your own miracle morning.
-Literally, with a pen and paper.
-Write it down.
+After reading this post, IMMEDIATELY go and craft out your own miracle morning.
+Literally, with a pen and paper, write it down.